 ISO 14001 Certification

-ISO 14001 is the internationally recognized standard for environmental management systems.
-Mack’s Northern Division is currently pursuing the certification, while its Southern Division has maintained certification since 2007.
+ISO 14001 is the internationally recognized standard for environmental management systems which the Company’s Southern Division has maintained certification for since 2007.
 Beyond developing a comprehensive environmental plan, the Southern Division has also implemented:

 - Pellet Loss Prevention Plan